AlibabaCloudDocs/sls/intl.en-US/Data Collection/Logtail collection/Container log collection/Use the console to collect Kubernetes text logs in DaemonSet mode.md

 ## Features

-Logtail can collect and upload container text logs with container metadata to Log Service.
-The collection of Kubernetes text logs has the following features:
+Logtail can collect and upload container text logs that contain container metadata to Log Service.
+The collection of Kubernetes text logs includes the following features:

 -   Allows you to specify the log path of a container without the need to manually map the path to a path on the host.
 -   Uses labels to specify containers for log collection.